Caesars Palace hostage-taker named as fugitive Matthew Mannix

 “[Mr Mannix] was so high that he was paranoid and had a schizophrenic episode where he was yelling random comments and numbers and saying that he would pay for everything because he has a lot of money,” the affidavit read.

-The damage to the property is estimated to be upwards of $50,000.
 Las Vegas police also said that Mr Mannix is wanted in Colorado and has four protection orders against him.

-He is scheduled to appear in court on Wednesday.
+He is scheduled to appear in court on Wednesday evening.